-Hypothetical Conditions
+Hypothetical Condition

-- At the direction of the client, the appraisal property is analyzed as though vacant and ready for development without environmental hazards and not subject to adverse easements or deed restrictions.
-Valuation predicated upon any other condition, could impact the value conclusion reported herein. - This appraisal is undertaken with an R1C (existing) and R3 and R4B (hypothetical) zoning designations with reliance upon achievable densities and configuration of development as suggested by the client.
+- At the direction of the client, the appraisal property is analyzed as though ready for development without environmental hazards and not subject to adverse easements or deed restrictions.
+Valuation predicated upon any other condition, could impact the value conclusion reported herein. - This appraisal is undertaken with an R1C (existing) and R1E (hypothetical) zoning designations with reliance upon achievable densities and configuration of development as suggested by the client.
 Analysis predicated upon any other density may impact the market value herein.